 As for this particular cubicle jockey?
 I’m glad I can even find the time to read.
 Thankfully this was just 240 pages.
 Granted, I dogeared the sh*t out of that book and I intend to put some of its lessons to the test with my team at work.
 We’ll see if a small amount of change from inside the Fortune 50 “whale” can stick.
 Or, we’ll see if I get shot out of the blowhole.

-Do you have a favorite work-life balance read?
+Do you have a favorite among the many work life balance books out there today?
 If so, please share in the comments.
 Oh, look, it’s beer-30!

 Join the Legion of Cubicle Doom!

 Subscribe to our mailing list and get interesting stuff and updates to your email inbox.